crownstone/bluenet-ios-lib/README.md

 We use PromiseKit to handle all async events.
 If you see the return type is Promise<DataType> that means this method is asynchronous and you'll have to use promises.

+To use the lib, you will need to define a few of it's globals using the method below.

+#### setBluenetGlobals(viewController: UIViewController, appName: String, loggingPrint: Bool = true, loggingFile: Bool = false)
+The viewcontroller is used to trigger the permission alerts and the appName is used in these alerts.
+The logging commands are for writing logs to file or logs to console.
+By default, console is enabled and to file is disabled.

 # Bluenet (BLE)

 [Read the docs here](./BluenetLibIOS.md)